What version of Windows and PowerPoint is BrightSlide compatible with?

 Q: What data does BrightCarbon collect from me?

-A: When you first register BrightSlide we collect your name, email address, organisation name, unique ID of the computer (it’s MAC address) and some basic details about the platform you’re using as follows: version of Windows or Mac operating system, version of PowerPoint, version of BrightSlide, system language and the type of installer used (EXE/MSI/PKG).
+A: When you first register BrightSlide (manually or silently) we may collect your name, email address, organisation name, unique ID of the computer (which you see when you register) and some basic details about the platform you’re using as follows: version of Windows or Mac operating system, version of PowerPoint, version of BrightSlide, system language and the type of installer used (EXE/MSI/PKG).
 We collect this data for two reasons.
 Firstly to be able to support you should you contact us or to let you know there is a new version of BrightSlide.
 Secondly, so we can see trends in where BrightSlide is being used.
 Once registered, there is no additional data collected other than version information refresh on updates.
 We never see any of your PowerPoint content nor any other content from your computer beyond what is collected above.
-You may ask us to delete your registration data (which will deregister BrightSlide, rendering it unusable) at any time by contacting us by email at firstname.lastname@example.org.
+You may ask us to delete your registration data (which will deregister BrightSlide, rendering it unusable) at any time by contacting us by email at email@example.com.

 Q: Do you provide support for BrightSlide?